oddmutou/ra-supabase/packages/ra-supabase-core/README.md

 #### RLS

 As users authenticate through supabase, you can leverage [Row Level Security](https://supabase.com/docs/guides/auth/row-level-security).
-Users identity will be propagated through the dataProvider if you provided the public API (anon) key.
+Users identity will be propagated through the dataProvider if you provided the public API (anon) key or a publishable key (`sb_publishable_*`).
 Keep in mind that passing the `service_role` key will bypass Row Level Security.
 This is not recommended.

 #### Customizing the dataProvider